martinrue/Tinyweb/readme.md

 ## Versions

+2.1.4 Fixed bug with Result.JsonOrXml when no accept header is specified - it now defaults to JSON

 2.1.3 Fixed lazy loading bug that caused init to load handlers twice during scanning

 2.1.2 Added `Ignore` attribute for excluding specific properties of a class from model binding